-- The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
+- The COVID-19 pandemic disrupted traditional schooling in 2020 and the first half of 2021, leading to school closures across all OECD countries.
+While most shut down their premises entirely in the wake of the pandemic in 2020, by 2021 the situation had improved and returned to normal in most countries in 2022.
+In Denmark, lower secondary schools were entirely closed for 40 days during the school year 2019/20 and 50 days in 2020/21 and 5 days in 2021/22 (Figure 5).
+The number of days are indicative for students at lower upper secondary level (7th-9th grade) and there were local diversions to schools closures in addition to the centrally recommended or mandated response to tackle Covid-19 virus.
+Furthermore, the number of days with fully closed schools varied depending on the ISCED-level. - National examinations have also been affected by the pandemic.
+At general upper secondary level, 18 OECD countries postponed their national examinations during the school year 2019/20, while 10 countries even cancelled them entirely.
+In 2020/21, national examinations were postponed in 9 countries and cancelled in 6 countries.
+Denmark cancelled its national examinations in the period between 21 December 2020 and 31 of January 2021. - The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
 In 2020, the share of adults who participated in a formal or non-formal education and training activity in the four weeks prior to being surveyed decreased by 2 percentage points on average across OECD countries compared with 2019.
 However, in 2021, participation in non-formal education and training returned to pre-pandemic levels in most countries.
-In Hungary, a similar pattern emerged.
-From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity fell by 1 percentage point.
-From 2020 to 2021, it increased by 1 percentage point and has thus reached pre-pandemic levels. - Young adults who are not in employment, education or training (NEET) for prolonged periods are at risk of adverse economic and social outcomes in both the short and the long term.
-After increasing during the COVID-19 pandemic in 2020, the share of 18-24 year-olds who are NEET in Hungary stagnated in 2021.
-The share of NEET among young adults was 15% in 2021, above pre-COVID levels.
+In Denmark, a different pattern emerged.
+From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity fell by 5 percentage points.
+From 2020 to 2021, it increased by 2 percentage points and has thus remained below pre-pandemic levels.

+Young adults who are not in employment, education or training (NEET) for prolonged periods are at risk of adverse economic and social outcomes in both the short and the long term.
+After decreasing during the COVID-19 pandemic in 2020, the share of 18-24 year-olds who are NEET in Denmark declined also in 2021.
+The share of NEET among young adults was 11% in 2021, below pre-COVID levels.